hyeokjinjin/WordFinder/README.md

-# Word Solver
+# Word Finder
-Word Solver is a Java/Python program that will solve your Word Hunt boards for you.
+Word Finder is a Java/Python program that will solve your Word Hunt boards for you.

 ## To Run
 Utilize "iPhone Mirroring" application on MacOS to play GamePigeon games.